Annual Conference and Exhibition 2023

 MIH Solutions

-We specialise in working in partnership with the NHS and other healthcare organisations, and our team has many years’ experience of working either with or within the service.
-Our portfolio covers everything from strategy, communications, PR, staff engagement and stakeholder management, to preparing Boards for CQC inspections, executive coaching, training, facilitation and organisational change.
+MIH Solutions specialise in working in partnership with the NHS and other healthcare organisations, and their team has many years’ experience of working either with or within the service.
+Their portfolio covers everything from strategy, communications, PR, staff engagement and stakeholder management, to preparing Boards for CQC inspections, executive coaching, training, facilitation and organisational change.

 Get in touch